-5. Data
+5 Data

 Italian law was amended in 2012 to favor the creation of innovative startups.
-Accordingly, newly created companies with certain formal prerequisites can qualify as "innovative startups" and enjoy a significant set of benefits related to taxation, labor law, corporate and bankruptcy law.
-44 These companies are recorded in a special section of the companies register held by the Chamber of Commerce in any province.
-We collected the charters of 5,095 of these companies in the period from January 1st 2015 to March 31st 2021 in the provinces of Bozen (105), Florence (195), Genoa (181), Milan (2465), Naples (477), Rome (1,232) and Turin (440).
-45 The data show a steady annual increase in the sample, evenly distributed among the provinces surveyed.
-The examined sample consists of the charters of 5,095 innovative startup companies in pdf format 46, 5,021 established in the form of limited liability companies and 74 in the form of joint-stock companies (società per azioni or s.p.a.).
-The statistics therefore show the prevalence of the limited liability company over the joint-stock company, with the latter constituting only 1,4 percent of the sample.
-This confirms the low attractiveness of the joint-stock companies for early-stage startups due to the excessive costs of incorporation and management, 47 thereby supporting Italy's choice to transform the GmbH-type limited liability company in order to promote the creation of startups.
+Accordingly, newly created companies with certain formal prerequisites can qualify as 'innovative startups' and enjoy a significant set of benefits related to taxation, labor law, corporate and bankruptcy law.
+These companies are recorded in a special section of the companies register held by the Chamber of Commerce in any province.
+We collected the charters of 5095 of these companies in the period from 1 January 2015 to 31 March 2021 in the provinces of Bozen (105), Florence (195), Genoa (181), Milan (2465), Naples (477), Rome (1232) and Turin (440).
+The data show a steady annual increase in the sample, evenly distributed among the provinces surveyed.
+The examined sample consists of the charters of the 5095 innovative startup companies in pdf format, 46 5021 established in the form of limited liability companies and 74 in the form of joint-stock companies (società per azioni or s.p.a.).
+The statistics therefore show the prevalence of the limited liability company over the joint-stock company, with the latter constituting only 1.4 percent of the sample.
+This confirms the low attractiveness of the joint-stock companies for early-stage startups